 Identity theft protection services are really monitoring services.
-For example, the monitoring service offered by Credit Sesame alerts you when a change is found on your credit report such as a new credit inquiry or new account.
-If you haven’t applied for credit recently, then these changes can mean a potentially fraudulent activity.
+For example, the monitoring service offered by Credit Sesame alerts you when a change is found on your credit reports such as a new credit inquiry or new account.
+If you haven't applied for credit recently, then these changes can mean a potentially fraudulent activity.

 With identity theft insurance, it's an insurance policy designed to help victims of fraud get back the money they spent resolving identity theft issues.
 For example, some identity theft victims may need the help of a lawyer or pay for credit freezes, in which case the insurance will reimburse you for those expenses.